 So Taser equipped officers are often deployed, for example, to incidents where people are reported to be carrying or threatening the use of knives and most of the time, those officers do not draw their Taser – it happened only very rarely.
 Both of the homicides of mental health professionals, referred to above, were committed with large knives.
 To effectively use a police baton on someone with a knife, you have to get close enough to allow yourself to be stabbed: with Taser that is not the case.
 It is also worth bearing in mind, that in terms of self-defence, none of us have to take any risks whatsoever with our own safety before being legally allowed to defend ourselves, pre-emptively, if necessary.
 As the greatest threats to the safety of police officers arises not from guns but from knives, it seems inevitable that Taser would be considered as having a role a wider role than those situations where the police would be thinking of pointing a gun at someone.
 Unless, of course, someone has a better idea for how we stop someone opening up their own neck with a bread knife, without getting close enough to be stabbed?!

 What went unmentioned in Matilda’s article is that the vast majority of time that Taser is ‘used’, this merely means it is removed from the holster and / or pointed – it is not normally discharged at the subject.
-And let’s be clear, the UN appears to have stopped just short of saying, “Use of Taser is torture”, because of the remarks they subsequently made about the Dutch pilot in 2013 and because of what they have not said.
-These later remarks indicate that comments made in 2007 appear to have been modified and updated – quite rightly given the majority of its ‘use’ sees no pain or suffering whatsoever inflicted on the target and they have never at any stage said that all use of taser should be banned.
+And let’s be clear, the UN appears to have stopped short of saying, “Use of Taser is torture”, because of the remarks they subsequently made about the Dutch pilot in 2013 and because of what they have not said.
+These later remarks indicate that comments made in 2007 appear to have been clarified and updated – quite rightly given the majority of its ‘use’ sees no pain or suffering whatsoever inflicted on the target and they have never at any stage said that all use of taser should be banned.
 So is it torture or not? – given they argue there is never a defence to torture, you have to conclude not all use of taser is torture.
 So we should stop saying it.

 I can only summarise: mental health wards can be places of extremely serious violence, including the use and threatened use of weapons and including the deaths and serious injury of mental health professionals – in the majority of those cases, there will be no legal barrier to the full investigation and prosecution of those who have injured NHS staff, even whilst unwell.
 The distinction that people are patients not criminals is simplistic to say the least, if not vacuous: nothing at all in the law or real life prevents a patient being a criminal and vice versa.
 As such, parity of esteem has to work both ways: if we accept that the police may be running in to an A&E department – where assault rates are actually far lower – why would we suggest that colleagues working in mental health services are entitled to any less protection from their police service when they’re being attacked and why would we seek to totally prohibit officers from using equipment that will limit injury and better ensure their own safety as well as everyone else’s?

 I admit – I don’t even begin to understand.